bronzehedwick/chrisdeluca/content/presentation/dr-strangecode.md

 <!-- Observer in JS -->
 <section>
-My observer pattern is a thin wrapper around event delegation, using a single
+My observer pattern is a thin wrapper around event delegation, storing callbacks in a <code>Map</code>.
-<code>pointerup</code> listener at the document root.
 </section>

 <!-- Observer data -->